 5 years of CIS Countries economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 CIS Countries Economic News

-Industrial production in February grew just 0.3% over the same month last year (January: +5.9% year-on-year), which was the lowest reading since October 2016.
+Industrial production in April jumped 8.7% over the same month last year, which was the highest reading since June 2014.

 May 12, 2017